 Things to do in Progreso, Mexico

-Home of the longest pier in the world, Progreso has become a cruise ship destination and receives cruises two or three time a week.
-While many of these people hop straight on tour buses and leave town, there are many thing to do in Progreso, Mexico and the surrounding area.
+Home of the longest pier in the world, Progreso has become a cruise ship destination and receives cruises two or three times a week.
+While many of these people hop straight on tour buses and leave town, there are many things to do in Progreso, Mexico and the surrounding area.